Ex-mayor pleads guilty to corruption day after resignation

 Bill Courtright’s plea in federal court to bribery, extortion and conspiracy came less than 24 hours after he resigned as mayor of the city of 78,000.

-He was released without bail pending sentencing in November.
+Courtright, who ignored questions as he left the courthouse, was ordered to surrender his passport and released without bail pending sentencing in November.

 He is now the third Democratic mayor in eastern Pennsylvania to be convicted of public corruption in about 16 months, all engaging in similar schemes.
 The former mayors of Allentown and Reading are already serving their prison sentences.

+“I think the citizens of northeastern Pennsylvania could be forgiven for feeling like they’ve been down this road before,” said U.S. Attorney David Freed, adding that the investigation continues.
+“I think what this shows is we will work as hard as it takes, where we have credible evidence of wrongdoing.”

-Federal prosecutors said the 61-year-old Courtright, who first took office in 2014, collected tens of thousands of dollars in bribes by pressuring people who needed city permits or contracts.
+Federal prosecutors said Courtright, 61, who first took office in 2014, collected tens of thousands of dollars in bribes by pressuring people who needed city permits or contracts.
 He also got use of a beach property, carpentry at a karate club he owns and landscaping at his home.

+Prosecutors told U.S. District Judge Christopher Conner that audio and video recordings captured Courtright taking cash payoffs, including a conversation in which a business operator apologized for not attending Courtright’s inauguration.

+“I don’t worry about you coming.
+I worry about the money,” federal prosecutor Michael Consiglio quoted Courtright as saying.

+A vendor, Courtright said, “makes a tremendous amount of money off the city” and “has to pay.”
+He also used a dismissive expletive to describe another vendor who had donated just $250 to a fundraising golf event.

-He was accused of directing intermediaries to solicit payments, campaign donations and other property for him.
+He was accused of directing intermediaries to solicit payments, campaign donations and other property on his behalf.
+He was ordered to pay $37,000 in restitution.

+In one instance, Consiglio told the judge, Courtright told someone how to handle the money: “If they are checks, you can give them to me when you see me,” but if it was cash, they should give it to an intermediary.

-In one case, prosecutors said, the target was a business president who wanted to renew a contract to collect the city’s delinquent tax and trash bills.
+Courtright told an associate he was worried that a business president who funneled him cash in exchange for renewing a contract to collect the city’s delinquent tax and trash bills might be working with federal investigators.

+“If they say you gave it to me, I’m going to say you never gave me a dime,” Courtright said before putting a wad of cash into his pocket, Consiglio said.

-Another case, they said, involved a developer who needed permits and licenses to do business in Scranton.
+Another case, prosecutors said, involved a developer who needed permits and licenses to do business in Scranton.
 Projects were halted and went ahead only after the unnamed person “agreed to provide financial support to Courtright,” prosecutors said.

 “In some instances, Courtright took adverse official action against persons and entities to cause them to make payments and contributions for the benefit of Courtright,” prosecutors wrote.